 - To protect your flock from predators like an owl or a hawk, cover your pen with netting or wire.

 - Introduce to your flock a single goose.
 These larger birds will bond with your chickens, defend them in the event of an attack, and deter predators because of their presence.
-It’s important to introduce only one though because otherwise, geese will bond with each other and not your chickens.
+It’s important to introduce only one because otherwise, geese will bond with each other and not your chickens.

 - For rats, put some weatherproof rat poison in a safe outdoor enclosed area.
 You can place them in your shed, garage, or other outside buildings.